 The effectiveness of the Board of Directors is assessed in terms of its composition, operational status, deliberation/reports at its meetings, auditing status on its business execution, and the operations of the non-mandatory Nomination Advisory Committee and Remuneration Advisory Committee.
-The company conducts surveys of each Director and Auditor about their assessing the effectiveness of the Board of Directors.
-Based on the results of these surveys, there is then a frank exchange of views in meetings of the Board of Corporate Auditors, in informal meetings with Outside Directors and Auditors, and in management meetings, after which the Board of Directors then conducts a review of its own effectiveness in one of its meetings based on the views expressed in the prior meetings.
+The company conducts surveys of each Director and Audit & Supervisory Board Members about their assessing the effectiveness of the Board of Directors.

-Improvements over and Assessment of FY2021
+Improvements over and Assessment of FY2022

-In light of the results of the effectiveness evaluation for FY2020, in FY2021, we have mainly promoted the following initiatives.
-As a result, the effectiveness evaluation at the end of FY2021 confirmed that steady improvements have been made every year in all areas, and that the level of performance is generally good.
+In light of the results of the effectiveness evaluation for FY2021, in FY2022, we have mainly promoted the following initiatives.
+As a result, the effectiveness evaluation at the end of FY2022 confirmed that steady improvements have been made every year in all areas, and that the level of performance is generally good.